DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/glossary.md

 ### X
 #### XHTML
 (Extensible Hypertext Markup Language) is een opmaaktaal voor vooral websites, die de functionaliteit heeft van HTML, maar een striktere syntaxis waardoor deze gemakkelijker verwerkt kunnen worden door een XML-parser.
+#### XML
+XML is a generalized Markup up Language for the exchange of information.
+It is generalized in that it allows users to define their own tags and thus there is a data definition table required to decode the data.

 ### Y